Aaron Mooy: 2015–16

-On 11 August 2015, Mooy re-signed with the club, a three-year deal as the club's marquee player ahead of the 2015–16 season.
-He started his campaign, scoring the opening goal from a penalty, in a 5–1 win over Wellington Phoenix in the FFA Cup.
+Mooy signed a three-year deal as the club's marquee player ahead of the 2015–16 season.
+He started his campaign by scoring the opening goal from a penalty in a 5–1 win over Wellington Phoenix in the FFA Cup.
 In the subsequent round, Mooy scored his first hat-trick, the first City player to do so in a cup match, in a 5–0 victory against Heidelberg United at Olympic Village.
-In the first Melbourne Derby of the league season, Mooy assisted twice, giving Bruno Fornaroli his first league goal for the club, before losing 3–2 to Melbourne Victory at Etihad Stadium.
-In the following month, Mooy would accumalte 13 goal contributions, including 6 goals and 7 assists, piquing interest from Saudi Arabian club Al Nassr whom City rejected a record $2 million offer from.
+In the first Melbourne Derby of the league season, Mooy assisted twice, helping Bruno Fornaroli to his first league goal for the club, in a 3–2 loss to Melbourne Victory at Etihad Stadium.
+In the following month, Mooy scored 6 goals and provided 7 assists, piquing a record $2 million offer from Saudi Arabian club Al Nassr which City rejected.

-Following pasts the New Year, Mooy missed the game against Sydney FC due to a rib fracture he received three weeks before.
+In the New Year, Mooy missed the game against Sydney FC due to a rib fracture he received three weeks before.
 Mooy made his return on 9 January 2016, against his former side Western Sydney Wanderers, helping his side to a 3–2 win and ending the Wanderers' 10-game unbeaten streak.
 On 26 February, Mooy scored his 10th goal of the season, from a deflected free kick, in a 2–1 league defeat to Wellington at Westpac Stadium.
-Mooy would score his 11th on 18 March against Brisbane, followed by Harry Novillo who scored his 10th on 28 March, with City becoming the first A-League club to have three players with double-figures in goals; with Novillo (10), Mooy (11) and Fornaroli (21).
-City finished their league campaign, following a 4–1 loss to Adelaide United in the A-League semi-final.
+Mooy scored his 11th on 18 March against Brisbane, with City becoming the first A-League club to have three players with double-figures in goals; with Harry Novillo (10), and Bruno Fornaroli (21) contributing alongside Mooy.
+City finished their league campaign, and lost 4–1 to Adelaide United in the A-League semi-final.

 By the end of the season, Mooy finished with 11 goals and 21 assists in the league, setting a new record for the most assists in an A-League season and became the first player in A-Leagues history to reach double digits in both goals and assists in a single season.
 Mooy was placed second in the Johnny Warren Medal, losing to Perth Glory's Diego Castro.